Do You Need a Second Story Addition?

 What’s your motive?

+There are great reasons to build a home addition, what’s yours?
 If you’re up for a master bedroom addition, building a second story is a good way to increase the square footage of the house without increasing the footprint.
 And you’ll have plenty of room for a private oasis, with a master bathroom and a walk-in closet.
 Maybe your family has grown and with all the stuff piling over, you need a family room, kids’ bedroom or an extra bathroom.

 Think about the architectural style of your house.
 Some homes are just not meant for second story additions.
 The design should blend in not just with the current style of the house but also with the houses in the neighborhood.
 Leave the esthetics to a reputable architect.
 Have a structural engineer assess the foundation and the load-bearing walls to see if they can hold a second story.
 If not, all is not lost.
 You may build out or down.
 Consult home remodeling experts to find alternatives.